dkruyt/Huawei_FatAP_Grafana/README.md

 A templated Dashboard for Huawei Fat WLAN AP in Grafan

-Dependencies InfluxDB as the time-series database Telegraf as the collector should be installed.
+Dependencies InfluxDB as the time-series database and Telegraf as the collector should be installed.

 For all latest files, see [My GitHub page](https://github.com/dkruyt/Huawei_FatAP_Grafana)